 But not toddlers!
 Who cares if we agree on something?!?
 We’re in a mood for a fight and we are not going to let this go until we are done.

-Or until someone says “penis” and we decide giggling is more fun that screaming at each other.
+Or until someone says a potty word and we decide giggling is more fun that screaming at each other.
 The moral of the story is, if your kid is in a mood for a fight, you probably just have to ride it out until the mood passes.

 Yes, your toddler ASKED for a banana, but did they really want a banana?
 Probably not.
 Maybe they were just testing you to see how quickly you’d bend to their demands.
 Maybe they really did change their mind.
 But if there’s one thing I know, it’s that toddlers are incredibly fickle.